NetDevOps & How to Apply CI/CD Pipelines to the Network

 DevOps has become an aspiration for technology companies everywhere, and the networking space is no exception.
 Unfortunately, for network engineers, the way to manage the network doesn’t necessarily align with the pre-existing patterns software engineers use to implement DevOps methodologies.
 However, today’s networks are complex puzzles comprised of many different segments including access networks, data center networks, core networks, LANs internal to a physical location, WANs spread across the world, and virtualized networks, among others.
 Networks continue to increase in complexity, resulting in more change requests thus a higher risk of human error.
 Managing these segments is too heavy a load to maintain with direct human interaction.
-In order to accelerate automation, network operators need to change the way they think about code deployment and look to DevOps practices of building software with traditional CI/CD pipelines.
+To accelerate network automation and orchestration, network operators need to change the way they think about network changes and configuration management and look to DevOps practices of building and updating software with traditional CI/CD pipelines.

 For a deeper understanding of the problem, it’s useful to abstract the traditional CI/CD pipeline into basic phases and look at the approach used in software development.
 At the outset, it’s necessary to store all of the code and changes.
 This is best done in some version of source control like git, or CVS.
 Once established, one can build the pipeline.

-- The first phase is the build phase.
-Here, various changes are merged together, and code is compiled into its complete and final form.
+- The first phase is the build here, various changes are merged, and code is compiled into its complete and final form.

 - Finally, in the deploy phase, code is put on the target platform.
 Any time a change is made to source control, a developer can approve the change automatically kicking off the process to push that change to the target platform.